Condition Analysis

 3

-- Climbing on wet gritstone causes permanent, irreversible damage to holds — Caley's delicate slab problems are especially vulnerable.
+- Climbing on saturated gritstone causes permanent hold breakage and irreversible route damage — Caley's delicate features are especially vulnerable.

-- The rock surface may appear dry in places while remaining saturated internally; do not be fooled by surface appearance.
+- The rock surface may appear dry in sheltered spots while remaining deeply saturated internally; do not be deceived by surface appearance.

 Reasoning